Hundreds of Kiwi business owners are enjoying the benefits of payday filing – are you?

 - File employment information every payday instead of an Employer monthly schedule (IR348).
 This needs to be done within 2 working days of each payday (if filing electronically) and within 10 working days when filing on paper

-- You no longer need to file
+- You no longer need to file a IR345 Employer deductions form.

 - You’ll need to provide new and departing employees’ address information, contact details, start date as well as their date of birth.